michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 As you can see we have a view model that exposes a `googleString` subject that view controllers can subscribe to.
 We bind the observable to the subject, so when a reply from the server comes it'll emit it's value and it will get passed in the subject.

+#### Bonus: Variable

+{% highlight swift %}
+There's one more thing missing if you want to totally violate the declarative nature of RxSwift: reading the last emitted value imperatively.

+That's where `Variable` comes in. `Variable` is just a simple wrapper over `BehaviorSubject`.
+It's very handy.

+Let's say for example that we want to be able to access the "current" `googleString` at any time.

+let googleString = Variable("currentString")

+//Getting the value
+print(googleString.value)

+//Setting the value
+googleString.value = "newString"

+//Observing the value
+googleString.asObservable()
+    .subscribe(onNext: { text in
+        print(text)
+})
+.addDisposableTo(disposeBag)
+{% endhighlight %}

+You'll learn to love it.
+It's like RxSwift in easy mode ☺️

 Seems easy, but there's a lot of traps to watch out for and that's what we'll talk about in the next post.

+I'll try to talk about common mistakes I did, best practices and how to use RxSwift safely.

-See you around!
+See you around! 🙋